aziker13/Metis-Project-Deliverables/Classification/written summary.md

 Communication:

-The slides that are resented contain relevant visualization of data and conclusions drawn from that data
+The slides that are presented contain relevant visualization of data and conclusions drawn from that data